FAIRmat-NFDI/pynxtools/docs/tutorial/nexus-to-nomad.md

 # Uploading NeXus files to NOMAD

 Great choice!
 [Nomad](https://nomad-lab.eu/nomad-lab/tutorials.html) makes it easier than ever to work with your research data.
-At this point you are probably have an idea of what FAIR data is, [wilkinson et al](...).
+At this point you are probably have an idea of what [FAIR data](https://www.nature.com/articles/sdata201618) is.
 Even if you don't, it doesn't matter.
 Nomad provides a simple graphical interface that let's you collect and have your data ready for publication.

 In this tutorial, we will go through how one can upload their NeXus files to Nomad.